mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 If you want to fix the example, you can easily do so.
 You can give the `let` function an environment in which to evaluate the expression.
 If you do that, however, you cannot see the local variables in the function that calls `let`; it will look in the environment you give it instead of the caller frame.

-It isn't hard to change the current environment's parent, and you can use that to chain the environment inside `lm_prop4` and its caller, but then you loose the enclosing scope of `lm_prop4`—that scope is found through the parent chain, and you have just changed that.
+It isn't hard to change the current environment's parent, and you can use that to chain the environment inside `lm_prop4` and its caller, but then you lose the enclosing scope of `lm_prop4`—that scope is found through the parent chain, and you have just changed that.

 It is not entirely impossible to get values both from the enclosing scope—through the parent pointer—as well as the calling scope.
-There are more environment around than those I have described here, and you can exploit that.
+There are more environments around than those I have described here, and you can exploit that.
 I might explain that in another post.
 I explain it, in some detail, in my [domain-specific language book](https://amzn.to/2QHMNLL), so you can always check it out there.

 The take-home message of this post is not to pick on `wrapr::let`.
 It does what it says it does.
 I just think it is problematic with quick fixes for non-standard evaluation.
 If it looks easy, you might think it is.
 Worse, you might attempt to use it.

-If you do not explicitly worry about scopes, non-standard evaluation can get very complex very quickly.
+If you do not explicitly worry about scopes, non-standard evaluation can get very complicated very quickly.
 If you are lucky, you will get crash-errors, but you can also very easily just get the wrong result.
 If you do not spot that, you can be in a lot of trouble.

 Non-standard evaluation is a powerful tool, but powerful tools should be handled with care.